Digital file cabinet for post-production

 Scene-based organization

 Organize documents by scene number.
-All scripts, facing pages, and notes for Scene 12 are grouped together for quick reference.
+Scripts, facing pages, and notes for Scene 12 stay grouped together.

 Shoot-day grouping